chew-z/BluOS-plugin/README.md

 ## Location of BlueOS device

-You need `.env` file at `SWIFTBAR_PLUGINS_PATH` where you specify WiFi network `BLUE_WIFI`and an IP address `BLUE_URL` where your BlueOS device can be found
+The plugin now supports **automatic device discovery** using mDNS/Bonjour.
+It will automatically find BluOS devices on your local network.

+### Configuration Options:

+1. **Automatic Discovery (Recommended)**: The plugin will automatically discover BluOS devices on your network using mDNS/Bonjour protocol.
+No manual configuration required.

+2. **Manual Configuration (Fallback)**: If automatic discovery fails, the plugin falls back to manually configured settings in `.env` file at `SWIFTBAR_PLUGINS_PATH`:
+   - `BLUE_WIFI` - Your WiFi network name (for display purposes)
+   - `BLUE_URL` - Manual IP address of your BluOS device (e.g., `http://192.168.1.101:11000`)

+### How Discovery Works:

+The plugin searches for BluOS service types (`_musc._tcp`, `_musp._tcp`, `_mush._tcp`) on the local network and automatically connects to the first working device found.
+This eliminates the need to manually configure IP addresses and handles dynamic IP changes automatically.

 ## Troubleshooting

+### No BluOS device found (with automatic discovery)

+If the plugin shows "BluOS Not Found" even though your device is online:

+1. **Check network connectivity**: Ensure your Mac and BluOS device are on the same network/subnet.

+2. **Multicast traffic**: Ensure your router/firewall allows multicast traffic (UDP port 5353).
+Many enterprise/guest WiFi networks block mDNS.

+3. **Manual test**: You can test mDNS discovery manually using: `dns-sd -B _musc._tcp`

+4. **Fallback to manual config**: Add `BLUE_URL` to your `.env` file as a backup if discovery consistently fails.

 ### Device shows as disconnected but is actually online

-If the plugin shows the device as disconnected even though you can access it with curl or the BluOS app, try these solutions:
+If the plugin shows the device as disconnected even though you can access it with curl or the BluOS app:

 1. **Restart the plugin**: Click the plugin icon in SwiftBar menu bar and select "Refresh".